-Uniformly distribute load over an area symmetric about the middle of the deck and extending 9 feet in the span direction, as shown in the figure.
+Uniformly distribute load over an area symmetric about the middle of the deck and extending 6 feet in the span direction, as shown in the figure.
 Terminate load test 2 when lateral deflection exceeds 1.0" or vertical deflection exceeds 2.0" or 500 pounds of load have been placed.
 A bridge passes load test 2 if 500 pounds of load was placed without a deflection limit being exceeded.
-Record the vertical deflection.
-If the bridge does not pass load test 2 if s disqualified; do not conduct any other load test.
+If the bridge does not pass load test 2 it is disqualified; do not conduct any other load test.